aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ```

 Here is an example Debug Configuration to directly invoke and debug a Lambda handler function.
-The variation is defined by the `request` field.
-The differences compared to the "template-invoke" variant are the `lambdaEntry` object, and an extended `lambda` structure.
+The variation to directly invoke a function instead of a template resource is defined by the `invokeTarget.target` field.
+The differences are the fields within `invokeTarget`, an extended `lambda` structure, and no `sam.template` object.

-The only required fields are: type, request, lambdaEntry, lambda.runtime
+The required fields are: type, request, invokeTarget, lambda.runtime

 ```jsonc
 {